PberruezoArenas/My-Mood-Final-Project/README.md

-Explore our interactive map to see how users around you are feeling.
+Explore our interactive map ( OpenStreetMap & Leaflet ) to see how users around you are feeling.
 The map's location data is obfuscated to protect your privacy.